QubesOS/qubes-doc/user/advanced-topics/volume-backup-revert.rst

-The output of the above command will also display the “Available revisions (for revert)” at the bottom.
+The output of the above command will also display the “List of available revisions (for revert)” at the bottom.
 For a very large volume in a small pool, ``revisions_to_keep`` should probably be set to the maximum value of 1 to minimize the possibility of the pool being accidentally filled up by snapshots.
 For a smaller volume for which you would like to have the future option of reverting, ``revisions_to_keep`` should probably be set to at least 2.
 To set ``revisions_to_keep`` for this same VM / volume example:

 .. code:: console